-I feel that films, TV shows, and books generally do a poor job portraying grief.
+Many of the films, TV shows, and books I've engaged with do a poor job portraying grief.

 I also think nonprofit work is not represented well in art (with the exception of HBO's Insecure).

 Also, what if you found out your therapist was gossiping about you and your problems?

 I'm currently seeking representation for a novel of contemporary fiction. exploring these themes.
 (Please see Contact Me tab above.)

 A Sister Ago begins with an unnerving mystery and becomes a story about the critical choice between confronting and fleeing familial dysfunction.